Ambiguity and Partial Bayesian Updating: Introduction

 There are two well-known procedures for updating a set of priors explored in the literature.
 In the first procedure, known as full bayesian updating (FB) \citep{gilboa2011}, the agent applies Bayes’ rule to each prior.
 In the second procedure, known as maximum likelihood updating (ML) \citep{gilboa2011}, the agent only retains priors that assigned the greatest probability to the observed event.
 In the case of Kate, if she practices FB she continues to consider $\pi_1$ for her decision making, even after observing the increase in unemployment.
 If she practices ML, then she only considers $\pi_3$.

 Both methods of updating a set of priors may be unsatisfactory.
 Full bayesian updating requires one to treat all priors as ``equally plausible,'' even in the face of evidence that is highly unlikely under certain priors.
 That is, she cannot use the new information to make an inference about which priors to believe.
 Maximum likelihood updating does not exhibit this problem, but it requires an ``extreme'' response to information.
 Returning to Kate, under FB she treats experts who were good predictors the same as those who were very bad, continuing to put equal stock in $\pi_1$ and $\pi_3$.
 It is reasonable that she might lose confidence in the expert that suggested $\pi_1$ and wish to ignore his advice going forward.
 In contrast, under ML she only believes those experts that gave the highest probability to the outcome observed.
 Kate puts all her faith in $\pi_3$, even though under $\pi_2$ the observed information (e.g., increase in unemployment) is quite likely ($\pi_2(\{c,s\})=\frac56$).
-Kate might find if imprudent to ignore advice that was reasonably predictive of what happened.
+Kate might find it imprudent to ignore advice that was reasonably predictive of what happened.

 In this paper, I propose an alternative updating procedure that generalizes the above two procedures: \textbf{partial bayesian updating (PB)}.
 Under PB, after observing some event $A$, the decision maker determines a selection of sufficiently likely priors and then applies Bayes' rule to these priors.
-Formally, given an ex-ante set of priors $\mathscr{C}$ and a non-null event $A \subset S$, the PB posterior set is

-where $\pi_A$ is the Bayesian update of $\pi$ given $A$.
-If Kate is a partial bayesian updater, she uses the observation of an event to infer which priors are still likely enough.
-A prior is deemed sufficiently likely if it passes a likelihood ratio test with a threshold $\rho(A) \in [0,1]$.
-I refer to $\rho(A)$ as her \textbf{inference threshold} after $A$.
-In other words, whenever a prior belief and the observed event ``conflict,'' $\pi(A) < \rho(A) \max_{\mu \in \mathscr{C}}\mu(A)$, that prior is deemed not sufficiently plausible and is discarded.
+If Kate is a partial bayesian updater, she uses the observation of an event to infer which priors are still plausible enough.
+A prior is deemed sufficiently plausible if it passes a likelihood ratio test with an information dependent threshold taking values between zero and one.
+I refer to this as her \textbf{inference threshold} after $A$.
+Whenever a prior belief and the observed event ``conflict,'' that prior is deemed insufficiently plausible and is discarded.
 The retained priors are then updated according to Bayes' rule.
+I formally define and further discuss the model in \autoref{model}.